oopanuga/oopanuga.github.io/_posts/2014-11-15-Global-Day-of-Coderetreat.md

 > Learn from each other, because everyone brings a new pespective

 Sometimes we were using my computer with C# and Visual Studio but many times I sat down in others´ computer, in front of a new IDE, a new language, a new style of testing.
-It was great to great not only to meet these great guys, but learn so many things.
+It was great not only to meet these great guys, but also to learn so many things.

 The game to solve is everytime the same: Conway´s Game of Life.
 We see a video of Conway explaining the game:

-Youtube video cornwail game of life.
+<iframe width="420" height="315" src="//www.youtube.com/embed/FdMzngWchDk" frameborder="0" allowfullscreen></iframe>

 Based on simple rules a simple game can evolve into something complex.
 This is a metaphor of life, we start to see in the game similarities to life: birth, death and survive.

 We will work with different pairs everytime so we learn something new from everybody.
 Everytime we change the constraints for the solution of the game.
 At the end of the session we get together and talk about how the constraints affect the solution.

-These were the different constraints I had.
+Let´s go through the different exercises and examine what I learnt in every of them.

-- Exercise 1: No constraints, just familiarizing with the exercise.
+## Exercise 1: No constraints

+Just familiarizing with the exercise and the 45 minutes limit.
+We started thinking on the cell, the universe, population,...

-- Exercise 2: **Single level of identation per method, don´t use abbreviations**.
+## Exercise 2: **Single level of identation per method, don´t use abbreviations**.

 So far so good.
+Same approach than before.
+Not much change, just a new pair.

 ## Exercise 3: _Object calisthenics with brutal refactoring_

-Here we go that was my favourite one:
+Here we go, this gets complicated (that was my favourite one):

 ![Image description](/images/Coderetreat/image3.jpeg)

 How many code reviews I would have failed with these rules!
-That was so extreme and you don´t have to follow all of these.
+That is so extreme and you don´t have to follow all of these.
 This is just to open the mind and see how our way of programming changes.

 Rob and Mash were going around, making sure that rules were followed.
-In fact, if you failed to keep one constraint, you get a _postit_ with the failed constraint (number 4).
+In fact, if you failed to keep one constraint, you get a _postit_ with the failed constraint (number 4 in our case).

 Wrapping all the primitives leads to something called _Behavior Attractor_, when you take all of the strings, booleans, structs, ints and wrap then into objects, entities,... behavior starts to appear.

 If we try to avoid getter and setters, we get inmutability.
 When you have a set or get you are exposing the state of an object, by means of its member variables.
-Anyone can then change the state of an object having the known as _side effects_.
+Anyone can then change the state of an object, the so called _side effects_.

 This also leads to the principle _Tell Don´t Ask_.
 Instead of asking (using the internal state) and modifying the object, you tell the object to modify (do something).

 Avoiding the _else_ keyboard makes us writing multiple returning points, as soon as you know a result you return.
-In my opinion it makes the code more readable and it tends to avoid private variable where we store partial result that it turns leads to bugs.
+In my opinion it makes the code more readable.
+You don´t have to store partial results to have a single returning point, this later leads to bugs.

 After that we got a great lunch, courtesy of DigitasLBi.